sneaky-potato/sneaky-potato.github.io/content/blog/notion-sharding.md

 enableEmoji = true
 +++

-Decisions taken by Notion team to shard their massive postgres database:
+Decisions taken by Notion[^1] team to shard their massive postgres database:

 ## 1. Shard by ownership